-Even though the US Virgin Islands is one of the overseas territories for the United States of America, it is actually a mix of ethnicity and culture.
+Even though the US Virgin Islands is one of the overseas territories of the United States of America, it is actually a mix of ethnicity and culture.
 This group of islands is located in the Caribbean region, specifically in the Leeward Islands of Lesser Antilles.
-There are three main islands that comprise USVI: Saint Thomas, Saint Crox and Saint John.
+There are three main islands that comprise USVI: Saint Thomas, Saint Croix, and Saint John.
 There are several other smaller islands that make up the archipelago, however.
-Each of these islands are worth exploring on their own when you travel to US Virgin Islands.
+Each of these islands is worth exploring on their own when you travel to the US Virgin Islands.

 The US Virgin Islands was formerly known as the Danish West Indies.
-However, the United States purchased the island off a treaty of the Danish West Indies, which was signed in 1916.
+However, the United States purchased the island via the Treaty of the Danish West Indies, which was signed in 1916.
 It is currently recognized as a non-self governing territory by the UN.

 The ethnic makeup of the USVI is quite varied with Blacks comprising over 76 percent of the population.
-About 15 percent of the population are Whites and the remainder are Asian or of mixed descent.
-In terms of its geographical landscape, the USVI is known for its white sand beaches and harbors.
+About 15 percent of the population are Whites and the remainder is Asian or of mixed descent.
+In terms of its geographical landscape, the USVI is known for its white-sand beaches and harbors.
 The island is also formed out of volcanic origin with a hilly landscape.
-The highest point in US Virgin Islands is Crown Mountain, which is 474-meters high.
+The highest point in the US Virgin Islands is Crown Mountain, which is 474-meters high.

-Since its rise out of the World War II, tourism has been the main industry in the US Virgin Islands.
-There is an estimated 2 million tourists who visit the island on a yearly basis – most of these come from cruise ships.
+Since its rise out of World War II, tourism has been the main industry in the US Virgin Islands.
+There are an estimated 2 million tourists who visit the island on a yearly basis – most of these come from cruise ships.

 Currency: United States Dollar

 Official Language: English is the official language in the US Virgin Islands.